With the success of Tokyo Disney, what could go wrong with Disneyland Paris?! Everything. Find out more about the international House of Mouse.

-Disneyland Paris was a massive failure for the Walt Disney company as well as the French government when it first opened.
-Originally known as Euro Disney, the theme park was constructed without the input of the French people and it didn’t take long to figure out how the French people felt.
+When it first opened, Disneyland Paris was a massive failure for the Walt Disney Company and the French government.
+Originally known as Euro Disney, the theme park was constructed without the input of the French people, and it didn’t take long to figure out how the locals felt.

-After fighting Disney’s well-known appearance rules, protests were waged and an overall dislike for Disney developed; spreading from Paris and out over the rest of France.
-When opening day arrived, only a fraction of the expected attendees showed up, making it a complete disaster.
+After fighting Disney’s well-known appearance rules, protests were waged.
+An overall dislike for Disney developed, spreading from Paris to the rest of France.
+Only a fraction of the expected attendees showed up when opening day arrived.
+The day was considered a complete disaster.
 And after opening day, it only seemed to get worse.

 The economy took a toll on ticket sales, a roller-coaster issue caused some guests to be injured, and employees kept quitting.
 The entire French-American effort seemed to be crumbling.
 Eventually, years later, the park began to turn a profit.
 It finally seemed as if Disney might have another success on their hands.
-In a very smart move, the park officially changed its name from Euro Disney Resort to Disneyland Paris; most likely in an effort to distance itself from the early days of failure.
+In a brilliant move, the park officially changed its name from Euro Disney Resort to Disneyland Paris, most likely to distance itself from the early days of failure.

-Watch a breakdown in The Failure of Euro Disneyland from Defunctland:
+Watch a breakdown in The Failure of Euro Disneyland: